-‘Bold And The Beautiful’ Spoiler Video: Logans & Forresters Face Off- ‘No One Is Taking Douglas Away, No One!’
+‘Bold And The Beautiful’ Spoilers Video: Logans & Forresters Face Off-‘No One Is Taking Douglas Away, No One!’

 Brooke will try to defend her actions because she can see just how irate Ridge is.
 She will offer, “I did it for Douglas.”
 But Ridge will be beside himself with rage and blast her for trying to coerce Thomas.

-“You can’t just steal a kid!”
 Ridge will be angry as he realizes what the Logan women are capable of.
-He will then ask them, “Why are you doing this?”

 Ridge Has The Final Say

 The Bold and the Beautiful spoilers video shows that Brooke may try to level a threat against Thomas.
-But Ridge has had enough of the “sanctimonious” Logans and will warn her, “You will not threaten my son ever.”
+But Ridge has had enough of the “sanctimonious” Logans and will warn her.

 It appears as if Ridge will make it clear that Douglas will remain a Forrester, and in the care of a Forrester, for the rest of his life.